-Valuation and market comments
+Valuation and Market Comments

-Market Value assuming vacant possession is £175,000 (One Hundred and Seventy Five Thousand Pounds Sterling).
+Market Value assuming vacant possession is £220,000 (Two Hundred and Twenty Thousand Pounds).

 Our valuation reflects current market conditions relating to this area.
 We would assume that current trends will prevail at the ultimate date of disposal with no adverse or onerous matters being introduced into the market during the intervening period which would have a detrimental effect on price.